The Landscape Industry Offers a Variety of Options

 Direct Access to Industry Careers

 While a college education is encouraged, it is not required for many jobs in the landscape industry.
 Many companies hire hard working men and women for entry-level positions and provide them with the on-the-job training they need to be successful in their work.
-Entry level technicians are hired for landscape maintenance, lawn care, irrigation and project .
+Entry level technicians are hired for landscape maintenance, lawn care, irrigation and project management roles.
 These jobs provide an opportunity to get to know the industry and how it operates.
 Technicians learn fundamentals including environmental stewardship, customer service, scheduling, basics of plant health and about the tools of the trade.
 These positions are also proving grounds.
 Foremen and supervisors evaluate who has the work ethic, commitment and drive to advance their careers.
 Many top industry executives worked their way through the ranks into senior level positions within their firms.

 Regardless of which path you determine is right for you, one thing is sure, there are career paths available to you.
 The professional landscape industry needs talent to fill 300,000 open jobs each year.
 If you want to learn more about how to take the first step toward a career as a landscape professional, discover schools that offer relevant courses of study or search for a job today.

 Search the Job Board to discover industry careers.

 Ready to jumpstart your future?
 Contact NALP about a landscaping apprenticeship, to find a sponsoring company, or to talk with a landscape professional in your area.